 As one of the largest islands in the Caribbean Sea, Puerto Rico has a lot to offer visitors.
 From sun-drenched beaches to remote tropical islands and diverse coral reefs, Puerto Rico can be a tropical dream for vacationers.

-The island is home to some of the best-preserved forest in the Caribbean and the mountainous, rugged interior of Puerto Rico offers hikers and explorers an interesting escape from the beaches.
+The island is home to some of the best-preserved forests in the Caribbean and the mountainous, rugged interior of Puerto Rico offers hikers and explorers an interesting escape from the beaches.

 Culture lovers will find themselves at home in the cities, with the streets of old San Juan being colorful, historic and vibrant.

 Anyone looking for good food or a party need look no further than Puerto Rico either, especially rum lovers, as the island is home to some of the world’s most favorite distilleries, including Bacardi.